David Landsborough III: "The Love Surrounding the First Skin Graft in Taiwan"

 In 1928, a poor 13-year-old boy, Chou Chin-Yao (周金耀), fell off a rock in Changhua.
 As a result, Chou developed serious skin ulcers around his right knee, a condition that could require amputation without treatment.
 With no other options, Landsborough decided to perform an unprecedented surgery.
 Marjorie Learner volunteered to give some of her skin to Chou and Landsborough grafted four pieces of his wife's thigh onto Chou, the first skin-graft in Taiwanese history.

 With no references, Landsborough pioneered allografting in Taiwan and was one of the first to perform allografting in history.
 Although the donation ultimately failed due to Chou's body rejecting the grafted tissue, Chou survived, recovered from his condition and did not require an amputation.
 Years later, Chou became a missionary under the Landsboroughs.
 Regarding the surgery, Chou said: "Though the piece of skin could not be grafted onto my body, it is sewn in my heart."

 Legacy

 Landsborough left Taiwan for the last time on 1 March 1936 and returned to England.
 His son, David Landsborough IV, continued his missionary work for decades after.
 David Landsborough III died in 1957.

-In 1958, Dr. Tsung-Ming Tu invited Marjorie Learner to tell the story of "The Love Surrounding the First Skin Graft in Taiwan" to the students at Kaohsiung Medical School.
+In 1958, Tsung-Ming Tu invited Marjorie Learner to tell the story of "The Love Surrounding the First Skin Graft in Taiwan" to the students at Kaohsiung Medical School.
 Artist Shih-Chiao painted a piece depicting the story that is hung up at Kaohsiung Medical School as a professional model for students to use today.